Philadelphia Age Discrimination Lawyer

 There are some important differences between the ADEA and the PHRA, and it is critical to consult an experienced Philadelphia age discrimination attorney as soon as possible if you feel you have been subjected to age discrimination or retaliation.
 Discrimination claims can be filed with either the EEOC or the Pennsylvania Human Relations Commission.
 These agencies have put in place a work-sharing agreement, whereby they cooperate to process age discrimination claims.
 You can file a claim with one and indicate that you want the claim to be cross-filed with the other.

-When an employer has less than 15 employees but at least 4 employees, you can file under the PHRA.
+When an employer has fewer than 15 employees but at least 4 employees, you can file under the PHRA.
 When there are 15 or more employees at your workplace, and you are at least 40, you can file an age discrimination claim with either agency.

 To preserve your Federal Rights, you generally must file a Complaint with the EEOC and/or PHRC (and cross-file) within 300 days of the last discriminatory act.
 To preserve your Pennsylvania state claims, you generally must file a complaint with the PHRC and/or EEOC (if applicable and cross-file) within 180 days of the last discriminatory act.